tychosoft/webforcpp/README.md

 pointer that can then be used for forced closure and a separate api request function that uses a client context which can be handed off to a client thread.

+## Dependencies

+Webforcpp uses openssl for crypto operations and https related functionality.
+In addition, C++ thread support may have to be enabled to use C++ thread operations.
+The cmake/features.cmake file shows how to test for and enable these dependencies correctly from CMake.

 ## Distributions

 Distributions of this package are provided as detached source tarballs made